V2AIX: A Multi-Modal Real-World Dataset of ETSI ITS V2X Messages in Public Road Traffic: V2AIX Dataset Collection

 \subsection{Recording Locations}

 For mobile measurement drives using our sensor-equipped research vehicle, we choose to cover urban and highway sections in the Aachen -- Cologne -- Dusseldorf triangle in Germany.
-In total, we cover a distance of \SI{389}{\kilo\meter} over a time span of \SI{3.5}{\hour}.
-In addition, a V2X-only vehicle covers a route of \SI{1680}{\kilo\meter} from Aachen to Austria and back.
+In total, we cover a distance of \SI{310}{\kilo\meter} over a time span of \SI{9.6}{\hour} in urban areas.
+Additionally, a V2X-only vehicle covers rides from Aachen to Austria and back resulting in a total distance of \SI{2906}{\kilo\meter} for highway drives.
 Recording drives are spread over multiple days in January~2024.
 Most of the driving routes are shown in \fig{fig:teaser}.

 For stationary infrastructure measurements, we employ one of the infrastructure stations of the \textit{ACCorD} test field~\cite{LaurentKlokerEtAl_HowBuildHighly_2021} at the A44 interchange Jackerath between Aachen and Dusseldorf, Germany.
 In addition, V2X-only setups are deployed to multiple locations in Aachen.
 Recordings are spread over multiple days in January~2024.